Johnathan Cyprien: Tennessee Titans

-On March 9, 2017, the Tennessee Titans signed Cyprien to a four-year, $25 million contract that included $7 million guaranteed and a signing bonus of $3 million.
+On March 9, 2017, the Tennessee Titans signed Cyprien to a four-year, $25 million contract with $7 million guaranteed and a signing bonus of $3 million.

 2017 season

 Head coach Mike Mularkey named Cyprien the starting strong safety to begin the season, alongside free safety Kevin Byard.
 Cyprien started in the season-opener against the Oakland Raiders and recorded seven combined tackles before leaving the 26–16 loss with a hamstring injury that sidelined him for the next six games (Weeks 2–7).
-On November 16, 2017, he made ten combined tackles in a 40–17 road loss to the Pittsburgh Steelers.
-In Week 14, Cyprien made ten combined tackles and sacked Arizona Cardinals quarterback Blaine Gabbert in the 12–7 road loss.
+On November 16, 2017, he made 10 combined tackles in a 40–17 road loss to the Pittsburgh Steelers.
+Three weeks later, Cyprien made 10 combined tackles and sacked Arizona Cardinals quarterback Blaine Gabbert in the 12–7 road loss.

-Cyprien finished his first season with the Titans with 57 combined tackles (38 solo), a sack, and a pass deflection in ten games and starts.
-The Titans finished second in the AFC South with a 9–7 record and received a playoff berth.
-On January 6, 2018, Cyprien started his first career playoff game and recorded four solo tackles and deflected a pass in their 22–21 victory at the Kansas City Chiefs in the AFC Wildcard game.
-The following week, he made seven combined tackles as the Titans lost in the AFC Divisional round to the New England Patriots by a score of 35–14.
+Cyprien finished his first season with the Titans with 57 combined tackles (38 solo), a sack, and a pass deflection in 10 games and starts.
+The Titans finished second in the AFC South with a 9–7 record and qualified for the playoffs.
+On January 6, 2018, Cyprien started his first career playoff game and recorded four solo tackles and a pass deflection in the narrow 22–21 victory at the Kansas City Chiefs in the AFC Wildcard game.
+The following week, Cyprien made seven combined tackles as the Titans lost in the AFC Divisional round to the New England Patriots by a score of 35–14.

 2018 season

-On August 1, Cyprien tore his ACL on a non-contact play during training camp.
-He was placed on injured reserve the next day, prematurely ending his season.
+On August 1, 2018, Cyprien tore his ACL on a non-contact play during training camp and was placed on injured reserve the next day, prematurely ending his season.

 On March 11, 2019, Cyprien was released by the Titans after Kenny Vaccaro was signed to a multi-year deal.